Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Quantum List Decoding

-Quantum list decoding dealing with classical block codes first arose in connection to quantum hardcore functions in a seminal paper by Kawachi and Yamakami \cite{KY06} (following an early result of Adcock and Cleve \cite{AC02} on biased oracles) in the so-called {\em implicit-input explicit-output model}, in which we wish to output a list of messages with oracle access to a quantum encoding procedure which produces a quantum superposition of corrupted codewords.
-This model differs from the conventional error-correction model between a sender and a receiver through a noisy channel.
-In contrast, we are given a (possibly) faulty quantum algorithm (known as a {\em quantum-computationally corrupted codeword} or {\em quantumly corrupted codeword}) which encodes a classical message to a certain quantum state representing a quantum corruption of the correct codeword.
-It is in general hard to recover the original message from such a quantumly corrupted codeword; however, we may be able to produce a reasonably small list that contains all messages whose codewords are close proximity to the given quantumly corrupted codeword.
-This closeness is scaled by the notion of {\em presence}, which expresses the average probability of obtaining each block of the target codeword from the quantumly corrupted codeword.
-(See \cite{KY06} for an intuition behind this notion.)
-This is the primary purpose of quantum list decoding.
-A natural question is: what types of classical block codes are efficiently quantum list decodable?
+In a seminal paper of Kawachi and Yamakami \cite{KY06} (following an early work of Adcock and Cleve \cite{AC02} on biased oracles) published first in 2006, a notion of \emph{quantum list decoding} of classical block codes arose quite naturally in their study of {\em quantum hardcore functions} for arbitrary (strongly) quantum one-way functions.
+A goal of quantum list decoding in Kawachi and Yamakami's {\em implicit-input explicit-output model} is to produce a relatively short list of message candidates by means of oracle queries to a faulty quantum encoding procedure given as a form of {\em oracle}.
+This model of quantum list decoding slightly differs from a conventional transmission model between a sender and a receiver through a noisy channel, particularly, in the following aspects.
+Given an original message hidden to the receiver, assumed is the existence of a faulty quantum encoding procedure (called as a {\em quantum-computationally corrupted codeword} or {\em quantumly corrupted codeword}) that tries to generate a code symbol at each specified block location of a desired codeword induced from the original message.
+To recover the hidden message from this quantumly corrupted codeword, the receiver is allowed to access the quantumly corrupted codeword {\em repeatedly}, partly because he cannot duplicate ``unknown'' quantum states by a quantum-mechanical principle.
+The quantumly corrupted codeword is likely to behave ``adversarially'' and hinder the receiver's effort of recovering uniquely the original message.
+Quite often, however, it is sufficient to produce a reasonably short list of message candidates including all the messages whose corresponding codewords are in close proximity to the given quantumly corrupted codeword, and thus this list certainly contains the hidden message.
+This ``closeness'' is scaled by the notion of {\em codeword presence} (or {\em presence}, in short), which indicates the average probability of obtaining successfully each block symbol of the target codeword from the quantumly corrupted codeword (see Kawachi and Yamakami \cite{KY06} for an intuition behind this notion).
+Because of these differences, the classical list decodability does not generally imply the quantum list decodability.
+To construct hardcore functions is the primary purpose of quantum list decoding by Kawachi and Yamakami \cite{KY06}, and their study of quantum list decoding was centered at a natural question of what types of classical block codes are efficiently quantum list decodable.